 The training needs and costs must be reasonable, necessary and clearly related to the purpose and activities of the project-as described in the business’s submitted training plan.
 The business is required to match the funds provided by the Maryland Business Works program for the actual training costs on a dollar-to-dollar basis.

 Training activities must be specific to the occupation, increase the occupational skill levels of existing workers, and relate to the strategic goals of the company.
+Participating businesses must take the necessary steps to provide incumbent worker training in specific, job-related skills from which workers will gain transferable skills and an industry-recognized credential or certificate.
 The Department of Labor encourages businesses with training programs that offer apprenticeships and other work-based learning and/or address workplace literacy and/or English Language Acquisition courses to apply.

 The following types of activities and items are examples of allowable training costs:

 - Classroom-based training, including training that is designed to meet the specific requirements of a business,

 - Registered Apprenticeships,